WebReflection/db/README.md

     }
   * `db.length` returns the length of all stored keys **in your database name**

-And this is pretty much it!
+And this is pretty much it ... wanna test? (http://www.3site.eu/db/test/ "test")[this page should be green]

 TODOs
 -----